Donita Dey Page

 Email

-Donita has a brand new CD available for your enjoyment at a very friendly price of just $10.00 - includes packaging & postage anywhere in Australia.
+Donita's 8 track CD is available for your enjoyment at a very friendly price of just $10.00 - includes packaging & postage anywhere in Australia.

-There are 8 great tracks that Donita has performed beautifully, this is an album to add to your collection, you'll love it!
+These 8 great tracks have been performed beautifully, this is an album to add to your collection, you'll love it!

 1. Blue jeans on my chair 5.
 After the last goodbye